 You must alert your employer after receiving a traffic ticket in Montana.
 This applies to all situations.
 Even if you were ticketed out of state while driving your own car, you'd still have to notify your boss.
 Consult Montana's Commercial Driver Handbook for a complete list of rules and regulations.

 Pleading Not Guilty

-Pay by Mail
+Pay Ticket by Mail

-Pay in Person
+Pay Ticket in Person

 Visit the court address listed on your MT traffic ticket to pay in person.

-Although the state does not notify car insurance companies of violations, your driving record is open for review.
+Although the state does not notify car insurance companies of traffic violations, your MT driving record is open for review.
 Should your provider detect a traffic infraction on your driving record, you could see a spike in your auto insurance premiums.
 If your rates become unaffordable, take the time to shop around for a new provider by comparing insurance rates online from different car insurance companies.Other Topics in This Section